alemyaobed/Task_Automation_System/README.md

+# 🗒️ SNATAS – The Sticky Notes App That Always Stays-On-Top
+SNATAS is a lightweight, distraction-free sticky notes app built in Python that always stays on top of other windows.
+Perfect for quick reminders, todos, or copy-paste workflows without losing focus.

-# ✅ Goal: Build a Sticky Notes App That Always Stays on Top (Python-Based)
+## ✅ Goal: Build a Sticky Notes App That Always Stays on Top (Python-Based)
 🎯 Problem
 Windows Sticky Notes does not support “always-on-top,” making it inconvenient for multitasking or persistent visibility.